Missing Resident Student Notification

 In compliance with the Higher Education Re-Authorization Act of 2008, this policy provides the procedures for reporting, investigating and making emergency notification regarding any resident student of Barry University who is reported missing.

 Each Barry student who is 18 years of age or older or who is legally emancipated has the opportunity to identify an individual or individuals to be contacted by the Dean of Students, or his or her designee, whenever circumstances indicate that the student may be missing or otherwise endangered.
 In the event the student is under 18 years of age and is not emancipated, the Dean of Students, or his or her designee, will make any missing student notification to the custodial parent(s) or guardian(s).

 The Office of Public Safety will notify the Miami Shores Police Department or the appropriate law enforcement agency not later than 24 hours after it determines that the student is missing.

-When a student is reported missing, the Office of Public Safety shall notify the Office of Housing and Residence Life and the Dean of Students.
+When a student is reported missing, the Office of Public Safety shall notify the Department of Housing and Residence Life and the Dean of Students.
 Public Safety, with the assistance of Housing and Residence Life, will then:

 - Checking class schedule and looking for student in classroom

 - Contacting faculty members regarding attendance